Vets-Who-Code/Prework/modules/javascript-basics.md

 const pi = 3.14;
 ```

+### Functions
-* Functions: Functions are blocks of code that can be called later in your program.
-You can define functions using the function keyword, followed by the function name and any parameters. some examples:
+Functions are blocks of code that can be called later in your program.
+You can define functions using the `function` keyword, followed by the function name and any parameters.
+Example:

 ```javascript
 function greet(name) {
   console.log("Hello, " + name + "!");